Texas Style Bomboloni Spudnuts filled with Nutella and whip cream are a wonderful Christmas treat for the whole family.

 - After 10 minutes of continuous mixing, remove Spudnut dough from your mixer and place back into the large bowl.
 Lightly oil and cover with dry towel.
 Place in a warm area.

 - After 2 hours your sweet dough should have double in size.
 You have two choices here :

 - Roll out to 1/2 inch thick and cut uniform round or rectangular size

 - Which ever way you choose, place on a baking sheet with dry cloth and once again, place in warm area to rise for 30 minutes.

-In the meantime, you either have a deep fryer or an oil temperature gauge ( like I do – see my donut video ) with canola oil or frying shortening.
-Heat up until it reaches between 320 degrees F. Don’t allow to get higher for obvious reasons.
+In the meantime, you either have a deep fryer or an oil temperature gauge with canola oil or frying shortening.
+Heat up until it reaches between 325 degrees F. Don’t allow to get higher unless you like dark brown Spudnuts ( donuts ) .

-- After your sweet dough is ready, start deep frying each piece until a nice golden brown.
+- After your sweet dough is ready, start deep frying each piece until a nice golden colour.
 Two or Three pieces at one time.

 - Place cooked Bomboloni Spudnuts on a dry rack with paper towel.